Making expertise accessible when it matters

 - Not a black box where you can't see the logic.

-- Builds structured paths with checks + completion criteria (not answer dumping).
+- Builds structured paths with checks and completion criteria.

-- Grounds guidance in your materials and teaching intent (not generic internet AI).
+- Grounds guidance in your materials and teaching intent.

-- Makes assumptions and tradeoffs explicit so outputs are defensible (not vague advice).
+- Makes assumptions and tradeoffs explicit so outputs are defensible.

-- Keeps humans accountable: supports decisions, doesn't make them (not delegatable).
+- Keeps humans accountable: supports decisions, doesn't make them.

-- Makes the logic visible in steps you can review (not a black box).
+- Makes the logic visible in steps you can review.

-- Supports governance for proprietary content and cohorts (access control, IP boundaries).
+- Supports governance for proprietary content and cohorts.

 Team